 Locally known as the Cahaba Lily, the shoal lily has become the most recognized symbol of Alabama's natural beauty.
 Naturalist-explorer, William Bartram is credited with being the first to describe them in the year 1773.
 They once flourished throughout many southeastern rivers, but today their survival is threatened.
 Fortunately, in recent years public awareness has been growing dramatically.
 Every spring there is a resurgence of news, articles and interest in the beautiful Cahaba Lily.
 Canoe trips are available to explore them.
 In late May there is an annual Cahaba Lily Festival at West Blockton, and you can even buy your Alabama car tag with a rendition of the lily on it, in support of the Cahaba River Society.

-Back then the Cahaba was unique, just as it is today.
-In this free flowing river you find shoals and shallow areas where you can wade around on stone.
+Back then the Cahaba was as unique as it is today.
+In this free flowing river you find shoals and shallow areas where you can wade around on a stone bottom.
 Whenever you look into these shallow waters, there always seems to be something of interest, if nothing more than the topology of the river bottom.

 My dad informed me about the redhorse suckers schooling along the riverbank.
 "You won't catch them on a hook," he said.
 "You have to snare them.
 You take a thin wire with a loop and hold it in the water until a fish goes through it, then jerk the wire.
 "It seemed like a far-fetched way to try to catch a fish but on a later trip I got to try it.
 I leaned on a tree trunk that extended over the water and submerged my snare into a school of eight or so suckers holding in a current.
 They scattered but I remained motionless and they soon returned.
 Ever so slowly I maneuvered the wire onto a fish and to my surprise, pulled it out on the first try.

 Redhorse still live in the Cahaba and love to feed on small snails, which are a good indicator for good water quality.
-At Hargrove Shoals you can see thousands of snails on the rock bottom, some places so thick you can't walk without pushing them aside or stepping on them.
+At the Cahaba River NWR and Hargrove Shoals you can see thousands of snails on the rock bottom, some places so thick you can't walk without pushing them aside or stepping on them.

 Before the construction of hydroelectric dams, which dramatically raised water levels, other Alabama rivers had more in common with the Cahaba.
 The worlds largest stand of Cahaba Lilies used to be at Squaw Shoals, 26 miles up from Tuscaloosa on the Black Warrior river.
 Alabama's dammed rivers are much like a series of lakes.
 In these deep impoundments, you can only imagine what lies beneath the surface, but in the natural flowing Cahaba you can see interesting varieties of fish, snails, turtles, amphibians and other aquatic life.
 Prehistoric sturgeon still live here as do a number of other uncommon species.
 Dragon flies and other small creatures occupy the river and a hawk moth is primarily responsible for pollinating the lilies.